Baked Falafel | Cook for Your Life | At Fred Hutch

 • 1 cup fresh parsley, roughly chopped

-• ½ cup chickpea flour, almond flour, whole-wheat flour, or all-purpose flour
+• ½ cup chickpea flour or whole-wheat flour

 Missing an Ingredient?